Staying Healthy with Kids and a Career

 Step 5: Get yourself some support

-This final step may be one of the most important.
+This final step to staying healthy may be one of the most important.
 Don’t do this by yourself.
 By getting a workout buddy, you are more likely to show up for the workout.
 Get a friend to run with.
 Get your spouse or even the whole family to do “active” time together.
 The more people you have around you thinking about their own health the more likely you will be able to keep it a priority for yourself.
 For some people, their workout is their “me time”.
 Even those people still need support to do it.
 Find family and friends that are willing to help take care of kids while you workout.